howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 <Instruction>

-Then directly import the key you need to retrieve the token from `localStorage` on top of the same file:
+Then directly import the key we need to retrieve the token from `localStorage` on top of the same file:

 ```js(path=".../hackernews-react-apollo/src/index.js")
 import { AUTH_TOKEN } from './constants';